Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 ## Testing

-* W3C CSS validator
-* W3C Markup validator
+#### Validation

 * The developer used W3C CSS validation service and W3C Markup validation service to check the validity of their code.

+#### Performance Testing

+* Lighthouse within Chrome developer tools was used to observe areas where application performance could be improved.

 #### Common paths